Everything You Need to Know About Spirulina

 Compared to many other food sources, spirulina production has a relatively low environmental impact.

-• Lower Water Use: Spirulina requires significantly less water use than many conventional crops and livestock.
+• Lower Water Use: Spirulina requires significantly less water than many conventional crops and livestock.
 It can be grown in arid and semi-arid regions where water is scarce.

 • Reduced Land Use: Spirulina can be cultivated in a small area of land, making it a more efficient food source than crops that require vast amounts of land.